neeraj26jan/AutoEase/README.md

 ## Incognito Mode:

-If you want to open browser in ` Incognito Mode ` then replace with these existing code lines in step No. 2:
+If you want to open the browser in Incognito Mode, replace the existing code lines with the following in Step No. 3.:

 ```python
 import subprocess